How is haemophilia passed on?

 Haemophilia is an inherited condition and occurs in families; however, in 1/3 of cases it appears in families with no previous history of the disorder.
 The genetic alteration causing haemophilia is passed down from parent to child through generations.

-- The red and blue females carry the gene - they have X chromosome with the genetic alteration and one unaltered X chromosome.
+- The red and blue females carry the gene and some may also have haemophilia.
+They have one X chromosome with the genetic alteration and one unaltered X chromosome.